rob2d/portfolio_2018/ROADMAP.md

 ## Misc
 - deprecate `/strings` and React Localization library -- Chrome translate has gotten pretty good since starting this, and no need for the maintainanace overhead with that.
 (W.I.P. -- just need to use new simple Projects data format).
+- auto-generate sitemap.xml using react-router library.
+- generate meta data for content on serverside (possibly integrated with point right above).

 ## Nice-to-haves